-Abdel Wahed El Wakil is one of the most influential architects in Islamic architecture.
-His deep knowledge of Islamic architecture has reawakened an awareness of the value of traditional Islamic heritage.
+Abdel Wahed El-Wakil is one of the most influential architects in Islamic architecture.
+His deep knowledge of Islamic architecture has reawakened awareness of the value of traditional Islamic heritage.
 He maintained a deep commitment to the architecture for the poor.

-Abdel Wahed El Wakil was born in Cairo, Egypt on 7th August, 1943.
+Abdel Wahed El-Wakil was born in Cairo, Egypt on 7th August 1943.
 He graduated from Ain-Shams University in Cairo, Egypt in the year 1965.
-During 1965 to 1970, he taught at the Department of Architecture while studying and working with his mentor Hassan Fathy who was a renowned advocate of indigenous architecture.
+From 1965 to 1970, he taught at the Department of Architecture while studying and working with his mentor Hassan Fathy who was a renowned advocate of indigenous architecture.

-Since year 1972, He contributed into his own practice, designing and contributing to some of the most remarkable buildings, palaces and mosques.
-He established his design studios in Cairo, Jeddah and Ashford in Kent.
-He was based in Miami, Florida since 1993.
+Since the year 1972, He contributed to his own practice, designing and contributing to some of the most remarkable buildings, palaces and mosques.
+He established his design studios in Cairo, Jeddah, and Ashford in Kent.
+He was based in Miami, Florida in 1993.
 Abdel Wahed acted as a consultant to UNESCO and as an advisor to the Ministry of Tourism in Egypt in 1972.

 His mentor Hassan Fathy once said, “When the full power of human imagination is backed by the weight of a living tradition, the resulting work of art is much greater than any that an artist can achieve when he has no tradition in which to work or when he willfully abandons his tradition.”

-A mosque for five thousand worshippers, shops, annexes, walkways and landscaping area lie in the complex.
-A low profile building surrounds a high profile mosque building in a landscaped courtyard.
-Whole complex is influenced by local traditional elements.
+A mosque for five thousand worshippers, shops, annexes, walkways, and landscaping area lies in the complex.
+A low-profile building surrounds a high-profile mosque building in a landscaped courtyard.
+The whole complex is influenced by local traditional elements.
 It was built in 1987.

-Corniche Mosque is built near Red Sea extracting the traditional elements from Islamic architecture, but it has been transformed to serve contemporary objectives.
-The whole structure is built by bricks which are coated with plaster.
+Corniche Mosque is built near the Red Sea extracting the traditional elements from Islamic architecture, but it has been transformed to serve contemporary objectives.
+The whole structure is built of bricks that are coated with plaster.
 Bricks on the interior of the dome are left exposed and painted dark bronze.
-Mosque comprises of a prayer hall, mihrab projecting outwards, entrance portal covered by a vault and octagonal minaret with a square base.
+The mosque comprises of a prayer hall, a mihrab projecting outwards, an entrance portal covered by a vault, and an octagonal minaret with a square base.
 It was built in 1986.